 - Orchestrating the data – taking it from siloed environments, organizing, and preparing for analysis.

-- Finding actionable insights with the help of analytics.
+- Finding actionable insights with the help of data engineering and visualization.

 The same applies to all industries, from construction to healthcare.
 With the right technology, businesses can use data to increase sales, improve customer loyalty, and raise brand awareness.
 It can also identify wastage in their processes – things that consume time and money, increasing the cost of doing business.